The-Marcy-Lab-School/open-source-hello-world/README.md

 ## helloWorld()

-Logs the text 'Hello, World" to the console.
+Logs the text "Hello, World" to the console.

 ## helloName(name)